dasniko/keycloak-extensions-demo/README.md

 [PeanutsUserProvider](./user-provider) - demo user storage provider, providing some members of the peanuts in a read-only mode, via an external API.

-## Keycloak Session Restrictor Event Listener
+## Keycloak Event Listeners

+### Session Restrictor

-[Highlander](./session-restrictor) - demo event listener for Keycloak, allowing only the last session to survive (_Highlander mode - there must only be one!_), if a user logs in on multiple browsers/devices.
+[Highlander](./event-listener) - demo event listener for Keycloak, allowing only the last session to survive (_Highlander mode - there must only be one!_), if a user logs in on multiple browsers/devices.

+### Event Forwarder

+[AWS SNS Publisher](./event-listener) - demo event listener for Keycloak, simply forwarding/publishing all events to an AWS SNS topic.

 ## Custom Keycloak OIDC protocol token mapper